 Nose and Sinus Anatomy

 The anatomy of the nose and paranasal sinuses can be quite complex.
-The nose have two nasal passages that are divided by the nasal septum.
+The nose has two nasal passages that are divided by the nasal septum.
 Both nasal passages have inferior, middle, and superior (and sometimes another called "supreme") turbinates that severe multiple purposes, including direction of airflow, filtration, and sense of smell.
 There are four paired sinuses: maxillary sinuses, ethmoid sinuses, sphenoid sinuses, and frontal sinuses.

 The paranasal sinuses are an intricate network of spaces filled with air.
 There are several types of sinuses in this network, each having a different location, shape and purpose.
 Researchers have not identified a definite purpose for the paranasal sinuses; however, there are several theories that explain their existence, including: